scriptPilot/app-framework/docs/dev-trouble-shooting.md

 ## Debug mode

 Debug mode could be enabled with `debug: true` in the app config file.
-In code, whenever `env.debug(...)` is called, the input will be logged to debug.log file in the project file.
+In code, whenever `env.debug(...)` is called, the input will be logged to debug.log file in the project folder.